ninenines/erlang.mk/README.md

 shell command `make clean app` will have the effect of recompiling the application fully, without touching the dependencies.

+A common workflow when editing a file would be to run `make` regularly to see if it compiles (or less often `make clean app` if you want to recompile everything), followed by `make dialyze` to see if there are any type errors and then `make tests` to run the test suites.
+The result of the test runs can be browsed from the `logs/index.html` file.

 Options
 -------